bevyengine/bevy-website/release-content/0.16/release-notes/16314_Procedural_atmospheric_scattering.md

 <!-- Procedural atmospheric scattering -->
 <!-- https://github.com/bevyengine/bevy/pull/16314 -->
-Bevy 0.16 introduces blazing-fast procedural atmospheric scattering, a customizable system for simulating sunsets, sunrises, and dynamic day/night cycles in real time.
+Bevy 0.16 introduces procedural atmospheric scattering, a customizable system for simulating sunsets, sunrises, and dynamic day/night cycles in real time.
 It also adds a form of distance fog that takes the atmosphere into account!

 For this release, we focused on optimizing for cameras relatively close to the ground and earth-like atmospheres, but we're hoping to expand to arbitrary atmospheres and space views soon.
-Unfortunately this feature isn't supported on WebGL, but should be fast even on mobile and WebGPU.
+Unfortunately this feature isn't supported on WebGL, but it should be fast even on mobile and WebGPU.

 ```rs
 commands.spawn((